IBM/opensource-ai-workshop/docs/pre-work/README.md

 Please confirm that your `python --version` is at least `3.11+` for the best experience.

+!!! note
+    python 3.11 and 3.12 work best.
+Python 3.13 has trouble with Open-WebUI at the moment.

 ## Installing Ollama

 Most users can simply download Ollama from its [website](https://ollama.com/download).